minetest/contentdb/app/flatpages/help/oauth.md

 title: OAuth2 API

 <p class="alert alert-warning">
-    The OAuth2 applications API is currently experimental and invite only.
+    The OAuth2 applications API is currently experimental, and may break without notice.
 </p>

 ContentDB allows you to create an OAuth2 Application and obtain access tokens for users.

+## Scopes

+OAuth2 applications can currently only access public user data, using the whoami API.

 ## Create an OAuth2 Client

 Go to Settings > [OAuth2 Applications](/user/apps/) > Create

-Note: If you don't see this then you don't have access to OAuth2 yet.

 ## Obtaining access tokens